WARNING: These guidelines are TENTATIVE

 FAQ on “report mkiocccentry bugs”.

-As part of its sanity checks, txzchk(1)
+As part of its algorithm, txzchk(1)

 will run fnamchk(1)